andreamoro-git/blog/_posts/2025-02-26-How-to-run-stata-in-a-docker-container.md

 ---
 tags: tips
 ---
-# How to run Stata inside a docker container
+# How to run Stata inside a Docker container

-Lars Vilhuber, the AEA data editor, has made available a set of Docker images for stata at [this github repository](https://github.com/AEADataEditor/docker-stata?tab=readme-ov-file).
+Lars Vilhuber, the AEA data editor, has made available a set of Docker images for Stata at [this github repository](https://github.com/AEADataEditor/docker-stata?tab=readme-ov-file).
 I decided to give it a try with the purpose of streamlining the grading of my PhD class computer homework.
 As I should have expected, it took me the good part of a day to make it work.

 Lars's instructions are more comprehensive (and didn't work for me, I'm sure it's my fault),  I am posting a quick solution reference that works for me, with a plan, later on, to fix it later.
 It goes like this: